 For cross-platform publishing, some layout design has to be automated.
 Using structured content, including a strong system for content importance scores, lets us automate it well.

-Using Dependency Injection, minimizing global state, and creating light constructors to make highly-testable code.
+Using Dependency Injection, minimizing global state, and creating light constructors to make highly-testable code (especially in Java-like languages).

 Analyzing the school not in terms of its formal style, which changed radically over the years, but in terms of the populist and universalist ideals that it advocated for but wasn’t always able to live up to.